 - (3) Procedure Types.
 There are four types of land use review procedures.
 This chapter or the chapter that authorizes an application generally identifies the type of procedure that applies to the application.
-If the appropriate procedure is not clearly defined, the director_Director shall decide which of the four procedures will apply with the , based on the following considerations: - (a) A Type I process involves nondiscretionary standards or standards that require the exercise of professional judgment by the director Director about technical issues.
-Type I reviews include: - (i) Residential proposals creating less than 10 new units. - ii) Modifications to interior of an existing structure that does not change the intensity or a use. - (iii) Installation or replacement of underground utilities. - (iv) Painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (v) Other development the Director determines does not result in an appreciable increase in land use activity and intensity and does not create an additional significant adverse impact. - (b) A Type II process involves a mix of discretionary and nondiscretionary standards that require the exercise of limited discretion by the director about nontechnical issues and about which there may be a limited public interest.
-Type II reviews include: - (i) Changes in use of an existing structure or site. - (ii) New construction or expansions of existing develop which does not exceed: - 1.
-4.000 square feet of floor area.
+If the appropriate procedure is not clearly defined, the Director shall decide which of the four procedures will apply with the following considerations: - (a) A Type I process involves nondiscretionary standards or standards that require the exercise of professional judgment by the Director about technical issues.
+Type I reviews include: - (i) Residential proposals creating less than 10 new units. - (ii) Modifications to interior of an existing structure that does not change the intensity or a use. - (iii) Installation or replacement of underground utilities. - (iv) Painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (v) Other development the Director determines does not result in an appreciable increase in land use activity and intensity and does not create an additional significant adverse impact. - (b) A Type II process involves a mix of discretionary and nondiscretionary standards that require the exercise of limited discretion by the Director about nontechnical issues and about which there may be a limited public interest.
+Type II reviews include: - (i) Changes in use of an existing structure or site. - (ii) New construction or expansions of existing development which does not exceed:

-- 2. Twenty new parking spaces. - 3.
+- 1. 4,000 square feet of floor area. - 2.
+Twenty new parking spaces. - 3.
 Residential proposals with four (4) structures with up to and including ten (10) units. - 4.
-All changes in the use of a structure that increase the intensity of use by increasing the gross floor area by more than 20% up to a total of 4,000 square feet or introducing a use requiring more than 15% of the parking required by the original use up to and including twenty new spaces. - (iii) Property line adjustments and partitions. - (iv) Other development the Director determines warrants appropriate for a Type III review due to community interest and/or benefit. - (c) A Type III process involves standards that require the exercise of substantial discretion by the planning commission or a hearings officer and about which there may be a broad public interest.
+All changes in the use of a structure that increase the intensity of use by increasing the gross floor area by more than 20% up to a total of 4,000 square feet or introducing a use requiring more than 15% of the parking required by the original use up to and including twenty new spaces. - (iii) Property line adjustments and partitions. - (iv) Other development the Director determines warrants appropriate for a Type II review due to community interest and/or benefit. - (c) A Type III process involves standards that require the exercise of substantial discretion by the planning commission or a hearings officer and about which there may be a broad public interest.
 Type III reviews include: - (i) New construction or expansions of existing construction of any of the following: - 1.
 4,001 square feet or more floor area. - 2.
 Twenty-one or more new parking spaces. - 3.
-Residential proposals with more than ten (10) units. - (ii) Building and demolition permits or any change, except painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (iii) Subdivisions. - (d) A Type IV process involves the creation, implementation or amendment of city land use policies or law by the city council, with a recommendation by the Planning Commission. planning commission, of the CBCP, CBDC or other related city land use policies or law. - (4) (e) Undefined Review.
-If this title is silent as to the type of review procedure required, the director Shall, using a Type I review process, determine the appropriate level of review. - (f) At the discretion of the Director, uses determined similar to uses specified in this title may be permitted subject to the provisions of this chapter. - (5) Highest Review level.
+Residential proposals with more than ten (10) units. - (ii) Building and demolition permits or any change, except painting and minor repair, to the exterior of properties listed on the National Register of Historic Places. - (iii) Subdivisions. - (d) A Type IV process involves the creation, implementation or amendment of city land use policies or law by the city council, with recommendation by the Planning Commission. - (e) Undefined Review.
+If this Title is silent as to the type of review procedure required, the Director shall, using a Type I review process, determine the appropriate level of review. - (f) At the discretion of the Director, uses determined similar to uses specified in this Title may be permitted subject to the provisions of this chapter. - (5) Highest Review level.
 If a review is subject to multiple permits, the highest level of review for any one of the permits shall be required for all permits.